nasa-jpl/LiveViewOpenCL/doc/INSTALLATION.md

 Finally, re-open LiveView, either from QtCreator or from the new build directory that is located in the same top-level directory as the source.
 There should no longer be memory errors reported in the application console output.
 If so, then congratulations!
 LiveView has been successfully installed.

+## Installing OpenCL Drivers for VM
+For Intel CPU-only environments in VMs.
+Drivers need to be installed from [https://software.intel.com/en-us/articles/opencl-drivers](https://software.intel.com/en-us/articles/opencl-drivers) instead of those availible on aptitute (for Ubuntu).

 ## Configuring Camera Link drivers for LiveView
 LiveView is compatible with Camera Link interfaces, which is a type of serial interface commonly used for connecting high-throughput devices to a computer.
 Engineering Design Team (EDT) provides an API for developing software to read from camera link devices using C++.